-- Future tenants in existing or new building stock should mirror popular business attractions that once flourished in the Evans & Rosedale area; jazz and blues venues that would attract national talent; and spaces for plaques or other tributes to the contributions of past educators and churches in the area. - Attracting the following uses would tap into this district's historic and cultural significance: education; health; fraternal/business history; religion (tours of historic churches); and entertainment/music venues. - Certain historic structures should be considered for specific functions for the District: Tommy Tucker building - visitor center/Tarrant County Black Historical & Genealogical Society; Lucille Smith building - restaurant; Sigma Gamma Rho building - youth center; and Imbers Building - small business incubator.
+- building stock should mirror popular business attractions that once flourished in the Evans & Rosedale area; jazz and blues venues that would attract national talent; and spaces for plaques or other tributes to the contributions of past educators and churches in the area. - Attracting the following uses would tap into this district's historic and cultural significance: education; health; fraternal/business history; religion (tours of historic churches); and entertainment/music venues. - Certain historic structures should be considered for specific functions for the District: Tommy Tucker building visitor center/Tarrant County Black Historical & Genealogical Society; Lucille Smith building restaurant; Sigma Gamma Rho building youth center; and Imbers Building small business incubator.